 What Sets UM-Flint's Computer Science & Information Systems (MS) Program Apart?

-The Fast Track option is intended for students without prior undergraduate degrees in computer science or a related field.
-It typically consists of six courses, allowing students from any background to prepare themselves for success in the MS program coursework.
-Those who do not possess a BS in a technical field, but rather a liberal arts or business field may be required to take some additional math and programming courses to prepare them for the rigors of the masters-level courses.
-All of the pre-requisite courses that comprise the core of the Fast Track are taught in the cyber-classroom format.
+Available for students without an undergraduate degree in computer science or a related field, this option typically consists of five courses focused on the core competencies of Networking, Architecture, Algorithms, and Databases.
+Those who possess an undergraduate degree in a liberal arts or business field may be required to take some additional math and programming courses.
+All of the Fast Track pre-requisite courses are taught in the cyber-classroom format.

 Whichever concentration you select, you then get to choose between a thesis track or non-thesis track.
 The thesis track requires students to write a research paper and conduct an oral defense in addition to the required coursework.
 Student completing the non-thesis track complete additional credits in elective graduate-level courses and achieve satisfactory performance on the Master’s level exit examination.

 The program has been graduating roughly fifty students per year.
 We have also had a number of students go on for their PhDs at leading regional institutions, including: Michigan State University, Wayne State University, Purdue University and Oakland University.